The pitfalls of next-token prediction: Experimental Verification

 \paragraph{Dataset.} We denote by ${G}_{d, l}(N)$ for $d, l, N \in \mathbb{N}$, a path-star graph consisting of a center node $\start$ with degree $d \in \mathbb{N}$, meaning there are $d$ different paths emerging from the center node, each consisting of $l-1$ nodes (excluding the start node).
 Node values are uniformly sampled from $(\{0, \dots, N-1\})$ where $N$ can be larger than the actual number of nodes in the path-star graph.
 In every graph, we use the center node as the starting node $\start$ and then pick as $\goal$, the last node of one of the paths chosen uniformly at random.
 The order of the edges in the adjacency list is randomized.
 We describe the tokenization in \S\ref{sec:tokenizer}.

 For each experiment, we generate the training and test graphs from the same distribution $\distr$, all with the \textit{same} topology of ${G}_{d, l}(N)$ with fixed $d, l$ and $N$.
 Thus, any failure we demonstrate is an \textit{in-distribution} failure, and does not arise from the inability to generalize to different problem lengths \citep{anil22length}.
-We note that while the graphs are all of the same topology, this is not a trivial memorization problem for the model, since the graphs are labeled differently, and the adjacency list randomized --- the model \textit{has} to learn a general algorithm.
+While the graphs have identical topology, this is not a trivial memorization problem for the model, since the graphs are labeled differently, and the adjacency list randomized --- the model \textit{has} to learn a general algorithm.
 Throughout the experiments, we fix the number of samples to $200k$ and fix the number of node values to $N=100$ across topologies to enable diverse instantiations of the topology for training and testing.

 \paragraph{Models.} We evaluate models from two architectural families to highlight that the failures are not tied to a particular architecture but stem from the next-token prediction objective.
 For Transformers, we use from-scratch GPT-Mini, and pretrained GPT-2 large \citep{Radford2019LanguageMA}.
 For recurrent models, we use from-scratch Mamba \citep{gu2023mamba}.
 We optimize using \textit{AdamW} \citep{loshchilov2018decoupled} until perfect training accuracy.
 To rule out grokking behaviour \citep{power2022grokking}, we trained the cheaper models for as long as $500$ epochs.
 More details are in \S\ref{sec:models}.